arcalot/arcalot-round-table/CHARTER.md

 Removing or disciplining an ART member due to a violation of the [Arcalot Code of Conduct](https://github.com/arcalot/.github/blob/main/CODE_OF_CONDUCT.md) is initiated by any chair as a pull request to the ART.
-Only the chairs vote on these matters, with an approval by a majority of the chairs voting in favor with none voting against.
-In the case of a dissenting vote, consent is not achieved, and the matter moves to the normal proposal process.
+Voting for matters of discipline and member removal is by chairs only.
+All chairs must vote on these matters or explicitly abstain via a comment in the pull request.
+Approval is reached by a majority of the chairs voting in favor with none voting against.
+In the case of a dissenting vote, approval is not reached, and the matter moves to the normal proposal process.
 An appeal may be made by any ART member or by the affected party via the normal proposal process.

 ## Changing the Charter